Skip to content

 # Create a ros-humble desktop environment

-micromamba create -n ros_env -c conda-forge -c robostack-staging ros-humble-desktop
+conda create -n ros_env -c conda-forge -c robostack-humble ros-humble-desktop

 # Activate the environment